Gehlot addresses pre-budget session with voluntary organisations, consumer forums in Jaipur

 He said it was an effort of his government to include important suggestions of various social organisations in the preparation of the public welfare budget so that the benefits of the budget can reach every section of the society.
 The chief minister said the state government has always paid attention to the suggestions of voluntary organisations and social workers on issues related to public interest.

 He said the suggestions made by voluntary organisations have been instrumental in formulating laws like Right to Information, Food Security Act and Right to Education.
-Gehlot said the role of NGOs and social workers is important to creating harmony in the society.
+Gehlot said the role of NGOs and social workers is important to maintain harmony in the society.
+In another meeting held with representatives of farmers, livestock rearers, dairy associations, Gehlot said they have a significant contribution in the state's GDP and economy and the government will endeavour to live up to their aspirations and expectations.

+He said the government realises that even after running various welfare schemes and programmes, there is still a lot of scope for optimistic improvement to make in the lives of farmers.
+Despite all the challenges, the government is working in this direction so that farmers and livestock rearers can become self-sufficient, he added.

-Energy Minister B D Kalla, Health Minister Raghu Sharma, Food and Civil Supplies Minister Ramesh Meena, Transport Minister Pratap Singh Khachariyawas and Minister of State for Education Govind Singh Dotasara among others attended the meeting.
+Energy Minister B D Kalla, Industry Minister Parsadi Lal Meena, Cooperative Minister Udai Lal Anjana were among others who attended the meetings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)